PaulTreanor/Jester/docs/development-blog/dev_blog.md

 _____

+## System testing and creating an installer - Paul - 28/04/2021

+After almost 4 months of working on Jester we're glad to be reaching the CA400 deadline, and we're extremely proud of what we've created.
+There were a few smaller additions to the project required this week before starting on the documentation, namely system testing and creating an installer for the project.

+### System testing
+I used nightwatch.js to create a suite of end to end tests, which ensure that the web app works correctly.
+These tests run automatically in the browser, and test if pages load correclty, if the app's navigation works, and if taking pictures and videos work.

+Automating the gesture camera control functionaltiy was not possible as a person needs to be making a gesture towards the system's camera.
+Instead manual testing was used to ensure that the gesture camera controls work as they are suposed to.
+This shouldn't be an issue as the gesture recognition API and classifier have strong automated testing.

+### Installer
+While I was writing the user manual I realised that the Jester installation process was complicated but could be automated.

+Before creating an installation script I removed hardcoded paths within the project's code.
+These paths were read from a configuration file called jester.ini, which the system administrator would be required to edit.
+Creating a script to download OpenPose to a specific path within the project's folder allowed for relative paths to be used, removing the need for configuration file altogether (the OpenPose license allows for distribution).

+Connecting the web app to a specific server that runs the Jester API expected a system administrator to edit a hardcoded server address within the app's code, which would be bad practice.
+To fix this I added an option in the info tab of the app where the user can enter the address of the API directly, which is safer and easier than editing code directly.

 ## System Front End - Paul - 7/04/2021
 By week 8 I had to stop working on the classifier as there was still no progress made on the system's front end.